shaneMenzies/PRO-GENE-GEN/eval/README.md

 1. **Download the synthetic data.**

-    The data can be downloaded [here](https://dl.cispa.de/s/gbqy2WEeyWWNSGX).
+    The data can be downloaded [here](https://dl.cispa.de/s/gbqy2WEeyWWNSGX) or run the script below:

+        bash download_eval_data.sh

 2. **Follow instruction in bio_eval to run the biological metrics**